Effect of Brexit on Gibraltar: Referendum

 The European Union (Referendum) Act 2016 (Gibraltar), was passed by the Gibraltar Parliament and implemented in Gibraltar after the European Union Referendum Act 2015 was passed by the UK Parliament.

-During the campaign leading up to the United Kingdom's national referendum on whether to leave the European Union (known as "Brexit") the Spanish government warned that if the UK chose to leave, Spain would push to reclaim control over Gibraltar.
+During the campaign leading up to the United Kingdom's national referendum on whether to leave the European Union (known as "Brexit"), the Spanish government warned that if the UK chose to leave, Spain would push to reclaim control over Gibraltar.
 The Chief Minister of Gibraltar, Fabian Picardo, warned the UK of the threat to Gibraltar's safety posed by Brexit.
 All three parties represented in the legislature supported remaining in the EU during the referendum and the Remain campaign was known as Gibraltar Stronger in Europe.

-The referendum result within Gibraltar was declared early on Friday 24 June 2016 by the counting officer and Clerk to the Gibraltar Parliament Paul Martinez at the University of Gibraltar at 0040 CEST making it the first of the 382 voting areas to declare and its result was fed into the South West England regional count and then the overall national count.
+The referendum result within Gibraltar was declared early on Friday, 24 June 2016, by the counting officer and Clerk to the Gibraltar Parliament, Paul Martinez, at the University of Gibraltar at 00:40 CEST, making it the first of the 382 voting areas to declare, and its result was fed into the South West England regional count and then the overall UK national count.
 The result saw 95.9% of Gibraltarian voters opting to remain, on a turnout of 84%.
 Overall the United Kingdom voted by 51.9% to 48.1% to leave the European Union.